pay-now/paynow-woocommerce/README.EN.md

 * [License](#license)

 ## Installation
-1. Download plugin from the [Github repository][ext1] to the local directory as zip
+1. Download the plugin from the [Github repository][ext1] to a local directory as a zip file
 2. Go to the Wordpress administration page
 3. Go to `Plugins`

 ![Installation step 3][ext3]

-4. Use `Add new` option
+4. Use the `Add new` option

 ![Installation step 4][ext4]

-5. Use `Upload plugin` option and point to the archive containing the plugin (downloaded in the 1st step)
+5. Use the `Upload plugin` option and point to the archive containing the plugin (downloaded in the 1st step)

 ![Installation step 5][ext5]